michaelacook/RHEL-package-management/yum.md

 - `yum info updates` to view info on updates
 - you can use `yum info` anywhere you would use `yum list`, you just get more information
 - `yum deplist [package]` to view dependencies of a package
+- `yum whatprovides */[package]` to determine which package provides the given software

 ## Get info on groups
 - package groups are preconfigured packages that can be installed or removed at once